johron/rex/README.md

-# Vex
+# Rex
-Vex is a hobby compiler for learning more about string manipulation and error handling.
+Rex is a hobby compiler for learning more about string manipulation and error handling.
 I would hope to rewrite the language in itself when the base compiler is finished.
 Currently the compiler is being written in TypeScript using the Bun Runtime.

 `ONLY AVAILABLE FOR LINUX`